lperes-ufrj/AtmosphericAna/README.md

 Module of Atmospheric Neutrino Analysis in DUNE

-It started to be developed at v39_00_00 of dunetpc repository, but it should work fine with newest versions.
+It started to be developed at v09_61_00d00 of dunereco repository, but it should work fine with newest versions.

 The goal of this module is to provide a series of reconstructed variables that can be used in a Boosted decision tree analysis in order to obtain a NC/CC classification of the events and study the directionality of the original atmospheric neutrino.